High Prolactin Level Symptoms & Solutions

 Elevated prolactin levels can have many different causes.
 Since the most common reason for high prolactin is pregnancy or breastfeeding, if you're not pregnant or nursing, it's time to dig deeper.

 • PCOS is often discussed with hyperprolactinemia.
 PCOS can cause amenorrhea, anovulation, and fertility issues, so the two can be confused with each other.
-It's unclear if PCOS is the cause or effect of high prolactin, but the two conditions are often treated together.
+It's unclear if PCOS10 is the cause or effect of high prolactin, but the two conditions are often treated together.

 • Diet can also play a role as certain vitamin deficiencies and under-eating, as seen with anorexia nervosa, can cause high prolactin.
-Undereating can also increase stress hormone levels which can lead to an increase in prolactin.
+Undereating can also increase stress hormone levels which can lead to an increase in prolactin12.

 • Your thyroid can also cause elevated prolactin levels.
-About 40 percent of people with hypothyroid, or underactive thyroid, have at least mildly elevated prolactin, according to some research.
+About 40 percent13 of people with hypothyroid, or underactive thyroid, have at least mildly elevated prolactin, according to some research.
 This is, in part, why thyroid disease is linked to infertility.

 • Stress, over-exercise, and poor sleep habits can contribute to high prolactin levels.
 This is related to an increase in stress hormones, as I mentioned above.